FAQs

 If you experience vehicle trouble and need to pull over on I-4 Express, move to the right shoulder.
 Stay in your vehicle.
 In an emergency, dial 911.
 For non emergency roadside assistance, dial *347 (*FHP).
 You can also dial 833-i4EXPRES (833-449-7737) to speak to a friendly representative.

-Road Rangers can render several services for free, including changing a flat tire, providing one gallon of gas, making minor mechanical repairs, and towing a disabled vehicle to a safe spot.
+Road Rangers can render several services for free, including changing a flat tire, providing one gallon of gas, making minor mechanical repairs, and moving a disabled vehicle to a safe spot.
 To call for assistance for you or another motorist, dial *347 (*FHP).

 I-4 Express has emergency access gates for first responders and service patrols to enter quickly in the event of a crash or incident on I-4 Express.
 Do not follow emergency vehicles through the access gates.